 CSSM Podiatrist Paula Alarcon become interested in Podiatry after an ACL reconstruction.
 “I visited a Podiatrist who helped me stabilise my knee after I had noticed the changes that orthotics made in my running cycle when I went back into sports.”

-“I have always led an active lifestyle and grew up with sports and dancing, interested on how the body moves and my passion of wanting to help people.”
+“I have always led an active lifestyle, growing up with sports and dancing.
+This inspired an interest in how the body moves, and a passion to help people move.”

 Paula’s sporting background has provided her with a particular interest in the recovery and management of foot and ankle injuries.